 Whether you’re visiting in the heat of summer or the briskness of fall, the Florida sun will keep on shining.
 Teens love to take a day to explore the water parks, and parents get a chance to relax and unwind as well.
 There are four major water parks in the Orlando area, and each has its own unique teen appeal:

-Spanning 56 acres, Typhoon Lagoon has some of the wettest and wildest attractions of all the water parks.
+Spanning 56 acres, Typhoon Lagoon at Disney World has some of the wettest and wildest attractions of all the water parks.
 Except for the snorkeling area, all water here is heated to between 75 and 80 degrees, so there’s no bad time to visit.
 Some of the most popular attractions for teens include: